 One of the most important parts of DWT's work is fundraising to enable the crucial conservation work to take place.
-Local Groups play an important role in this and often need extra volunteers to help with their Street Collections (Flag Days).
+Local Groups play an important role in this and often need extra volunteers to help with their activities.
 Individuals can also contribute by helping to organise events, undertaking a "Charity Challenge" or sponsored event, and by distributing leaflets and change boxes.
 If you have any fundraising ideas of your own, we'd be delighted to hear from you.
+We also have a number of volunteers who kindly service collecting tins like the one pictured in their local shops.